tsamby/weather_app_assessment/README.md

 This app is built to demonstrate the modern design of an Android application

+#Instructions
+You need a Google Maps API Key to run this project.

+The API key is to be stored in the local.properties file as shown below

+MAPS_API_KEY = "YOUR_MAPS_API_KEY"

 # About

 We load Weather data from API and store it in a Room database (persistence storage)